-Right off the bat let’s do away with the notion of cheesy pick-up lines (“I’m not a photographer, but I can picture you and me together.”) and offers to buy a drink as an introduction.
+Right off the bat, let’s do away with the notion of cheesy pick-up lines (“I’m not a photographer, but I can picture you and me together.”) and offers to buy a drink as an introduction.

-People want to see and feel your charisma, good manners and a sense of humor (but still no pick-up lines!)—it piques their interest.
+People want to see and feel your charisma, good manners, and sense of humor (but still no pick-up lines!)—it piques their interest.